cmiyachi/AzureFinalProject/README.md

 ![Cluster Image](images/Flow.jpg)

+When we ran the experiment we gave the following parameters: ps = RandomParameterSampling({
+    '--C': uniform(0.001, 1.0),
+    '--max_iter': choice(0, 10, 50, 100, 150, 200)
+})

+When the model is run and the most accurate run is selected, here is the output:

+['--C', '0.4725712603502653', '--max_iter', '200']

+Thus the Regularization strength was 0.47 and the Number of iterations was 200 for the best run.

 ### Logistic Regression + Hyperdrive Setup

 1. A skeleton of the python `train.py` script which creates the Tabular dataset.
 This also contains data cleansing and the model setup for Scikit.